WincerChan/SolVanityCL/README.md

 > Support for NVIDIA Multi-GPU.
 Tested with 2 GPUs, 4 GPUs, and 8 GPUs.
 Due to a known issue (busy-wait) when running OpenCL in NVIDIA, each GPU will fully utilize one CPU core.
 Make sure you have enough CPU cores.

+> For those with both a CPU and GPU that support OpenCL, please ensure you select the GPU to run the program (use the `--select-device` parameter)!

 ## Installation

 ```bash